Skip to content

 Playground

 This is a live, interactive playground for the SvelTeX preprocessor.
-Edit the SvelTeX source on the left, and watch each stage of the preprocessing pipeline update on the right.
+Edit the SvelTeX source (or the configuration) in the input pane, and watch each stage of the preprocessing pipeline update in the tabs below.

 SvelTeX preprocesses a document in a few significant stages: